Terms and Conditions of Business

 8.1 Regular Examinations

-To be able to prescribe or issue a written prescription for Prescription Only Medicines, Category V (POM-V’s), we are required by regulations set by our professional body, the Royal College of Veterinary Surgeons (RCVS), to perform regular examinations of your horse.
+To be able to prescribe or issue a written prescription for Prescription Only Medicines, Category V (POM-Vs), we are required by regulations set by the Veterinary Medicines Directorate (VMD) and by our professional body, the Royal College of Veterinary Surgeons (RCVS), to perform regular examinations of your horse.
 Such examinations attract a consultation fee; please do not assume that this will not be necessary.
 The frequency of examinations depends on the medicine being prescribed and the condition being treated.
 This will be advised by your treating Veterinary Surgeon.

 9. Complaints and standards